The Stams Abbey with its beautiful abbey church and the new museum can be visited all year round.

 Despite careful control we cannot guarantee the correctness of the provided data.

-guided abbey tours (max.
-6 persons) - with basilica:
+guided abbey tours with museum visit:

 € 12.50 adults